nicholasadamou/starter-kit/README.md

 Every Pug file has access to global `env` variable.
 You can use it to conditionally load unminified/minified assets.
 See [`src/views/includes/head.pug`](src/views/includes/head.pug) as an example.

 ## Configuration
-This project has some nice configuration options to meet all you needs.
+This project has some nice configuration options to meet all your needs.
 To configure, you will need to edit the [`gulp/config.js`](gulp/config.js) file and change any value you need.
 Every aspect of this configuration is described in the file so that you can understand their functions.

 ## Inspiration